1st Guards Infantry Division (German Empire)

 The 1st Guards Infantry Division (German: 1.
 Garde-Infanterie-Division) was a unit of the Prussian (and later) Imperial German Army and was stationed in Berlin.

-Lineage
+Origins

 The division was created on September 5, 1818 when the guards brigades, which had been created in 1813 and were assigned to various commands, were grouped into a single formation.
 Ernst Ludwig von Tippelskirch was appointed as the first commander of the division.

 Austro-Prussian War

 The division was active during the Austro-Prussian War.
 It was commanded by Generalmajor Constantin von Alvensleben and part of the Second Army.

 Franco-Prussian War

 During the Franco-Prussian War, the division was commanded by Generalmajor Alexander August Wilhelm von Pape.
 It was part of the Second Army, commanded by Prince Friedrich Karl of Prussia.
 Throughout the war 4 officers, 70 men, and 10 horses were killed.